DNO Connection — G98 & G99 Routes

 When G98 doesn't work

 Network capacity issues.
-If your local 11 kV substation is heavily loaded with existing PV connections, the DNO may refuse to register a G98 notification on grounds of voltage rise or thermal capacity.
+If your local 11 kV substation is heavily loaded with existing PV connections, even a small system can attract DNO scrutiny — and a G99 fast-track application on a constrained feeder can be knocked back into the full study process on grounds of voltage rise or thermal capacity.
 The DNO heat map (UK Power Networks Capacity Map, NGED Network Capacity Map, SSEN DFES) shows where these constraints exist.
-In a constrained postcode the project either resizes downward, lodges as G99 from the start, or accepts an ANM curtailment offer.
+In a constrained postcode the project either resizes downward, lodges as full G99 from the start, or accepts an ANM curtailment offer.

 The single-phase trap

-The G98 17 kW per phase rule has a brutal implication for commercial sites with single-phase supplies.
-A small office, retail unit, or workshop on a single-phase 100 A supply can only host ~17 kW of PV under G98 — about 60 panels in 2026 module sizes.
-Anything larger forces G99 or a three-phase upgrade.
+The G98 16 A per phase rule has a brutal implication for commercial sites with single-phase supplies.
+A small office, retail unit, or workshop on a single-phase 230 V supply can only host ~3.68 kW of PV under G98 — a handful of panels in 2026 module sizes.
+Anything larger needs a G99 application, and even the G99 fast-track caps a single phase at 17 kW.
+The genuine commercial answer is almost always a three-phase upgrade: it lifts the G98 ceiling to ~11 kW and, far more usefully, opens the G99 fast-track to ~50 kW of type-tested PV.
 Three-phase upgrades typically cost £3,000-£15,000 depending on the distance from the nearest three-phase mains and the local DNO connection charges.
-The economics decision is straightforward: if the site can usefully host 50+ kW of PV (large roof, high daytime energy use), the upgrade is worth it because the additional ~33 kW of generation pays back £4,000-£6,000 per year of savings, recovering the upgrade cost in 1-3 years before counting the PV.
-If the site can only host 25 kW (small roof, modest energy use), staying single-phase with a 17 kW G98 install is usually the right call.
+The economics decision is straightforward: if the site can usefully host 30-50 kW of PV (large roof, high daytime energy use), the upgrade is worth it because the additional generation pays back £4,000-£6,000 per year of savings, recovering the upgrade cost in 1-3 years before counting the PV.
+If the roof can only take a few kW (small roof, modest energy use), staying single-phase with a micro G98 install is usually the right call.

 Three-phase upgrade considerations